UWPCE-PythonCert/ProgrammingInPython/source/modules/Strings.rst

     """and this also"""

-    '''and even this
+    '''and even this.
-    triple quotes preserve newlines
+    Triple quotes preserve newlines
     so this is three lines'''

-You can also use call the string object (``str()``) to "make" a string out of other data types.
+You can also call the string object (``str()``) to "make" a string out of other data types.

 .. code-block:: ipython